We had no choice anymore but to go for a special counsel.

 I spent the whole weekend reading the book.

-You're gonna be put on trial.
+You're going to be put on trial.

 Yes, I think so.

-I've experienced a little bit before when this first happened when the story broke.
+I've experienced a little bit before when this first happened, when the story broke.

-Well, you know, you're telling your story.
+Yeah, well, you know, you're telling your story.

 Yes.

-And why don't we go to the heart what before we even get started into the facts of the story?
+And why don't we go to the heart before we even get started into the facts of the story?

 Why do you think this is important?

-You actually go into great detail that you know you had to answer the same question now that you answered in 1998.
+You actually go into great detail that, you know, you had to answer the same question now that you answered in 1998.

 You were asked to go before Ken Starr.